2018 Annual Report

 : Richard Schulsohn & Robert Funkhouser

-- Dismissal of Pension Action: Upheld the separate nature of a government entity from the private companies with which the government has contracts, by obtaining summary judgment dismissing a Pension Fund’s claims seeking to impose more than $115 million liability on the DOE arising out of private companies’ withdrawal from a Pension Fund.
+- Dismissal of Pension Action: Upheld the separate nature of a government entity from the private companies with which the government has contracts; defeated a federal appeal of the dismissal of a Pension Fund’s claims, which sought to impose more than $115-million liability on the DOE arising out of private companies’ withdrawal from a Pension Fund.

 Contracts & Real Estate